basvandriel/jetbrains-ide-code-style/README.md

 # jetbrains-ide-code-style

-This repository contains my personal code style in the JetBrains IDEs.
+This repository contains a collection of personally used code-style stanrds for the JetBrains IDEs.
 The supported languages are currently Java, PHP and CSS.

 ## Requirements